rchytas/Python-Flask-App/readme.md

 ### Can be used for following applications
-	File System - where objects are files and folders and parents are folders E-commerce store - where objects are itesm and parents are stores / categories
+	File System - where objects are files and folders and parents are folders E-commerce store - where objects are items and parents are stores / categories

 ### Pre-requisites:
 	Python 3